henildhir/Continuous_Integration/Duration_calculator/README.md

 ### `days_left(user_input)`

 - **Input:**
-  A date string in the format `YYYY-MM-DD`.
+  A date string must be inputted in the format `YYYY-MM-DD`.

 - **Output:**
   Returns a `numpy.timedelta64` object representing the difference in days between the input date and today's date.
 Positive if in the future, zero if today, negative if in the past.